smfcodev9/FCC-Solutions/README.md

-# FreeCodeCamp Challenges / Git Practice
+# FreeCodeCamp Challenge Solutions + Git Practice

-A test repo to upload some of my solutions from the FCC curriculum and to learn git along the way.
+A test repo to upload some of my solutions from the [FreeCodeCamp](https://www.freecodecamp.org/) curriculum and to learn git along the way.